 Phonak recently launched their latest portfolio of products—Marvel—which is based on the new SWORD chip.
 The SWORD chip integrates multiple Bluetooth and 2.4 GHz communication protocols on a single chip enabling universal Bluetooth audio streaming and true hands-free calling.

 The new Marvel line of hearing aids is arguably the best.
 Universal Bluetooth streaming, compatibility with Phonak’s next-generation of Roger wireless streaming devices, and robust lithium-ion rechargeable models means the Marvel offers the most well-rounded product family ever.

-Phonak hearing aids range in price from $3,000 to $6,500 per pair, depending on the model.
-Popular models include the Audéo Marvel (M), Audéo Bolero (B), Bolero B, Naída B, Virto B, and Lyric 3.
+Phonak hearing aids range in price from $1,367 to $3,964 per device, depending on the model.
+Popular models include the Audéo M (Marvel), Naída M, Bolero M, Virto M, and Lyric 3.
 Rechargeable models often cost around 5% more.